 One of the most prominent synth bass sounds is the sub bass.
 Also referred to as “808s,” the name comes from its source: the Roland TR-808.
 The 808 is arguably the most iconic drum machine of all time.
 It was only in production from 1980 to 1982, yet its legacy looms large over hip hop and rap.
 Today you hear 808s all over pop music as well.

 The 808 sub bass starts with the original TR-808 drum machine’s kick drum.
-Savvy producers cranked up the decay on the kick’s simple envelope.
+Savvy producers cranked up the decay on its simple envelope.
 The result was a big, booming bass sound that rattled subwoofers and helped create beats for MCs to rap over.
 And while seminal rap records prominently feature the 808, countless classics feature the 808 (just check out this playlist).

 How To Make It

-Good news: it’s relatively easy to make an 808 sub bass on pretty much any synthesizer.
+Good news: it’s easy to make an 808 sub bass on any synthesizer.
 Use a sine wave as your oscillator, create a simple envelope with a short attack and high sustain, play notes in the C0-C2 range (roughly 30-130 Hz), and you’re basically there.
 If your synthesizer doesn’t have a sine wave, try a triangle wave with a low pass filter cutting frequencies above 200 Hz.